RichardKnop/ragserver/README.md

 For content, you could choose some of these example ESG related questions:

-1. *What was the company's location-based Scope 2 emissions value (in tCO2e)?*
+1. *What was the company's location-based Scope 2 emissions value (in tCO2e) in 2022?*
-2. *What was the company's location-based Scope 2 emissions value (in tCO2e)?*
+2. *What was the company's location-based Scope 2 emissions value (in tCO2e) in 2022?*
-3. *What was the company's market-based Scope 2 emissions value (in tCO2e)?*
+3. *What was the company's market-based Scope 2 emissions value (in tCO2e) in 2022?*
-4. *What is the company's specified net zero target year?*
+4. *What is the company's specified net zero target year in 2022?*

-You also probably want to specify year.
-For example:
+### Metric Query

 ```sh
 ./scripts/query.sh "$(<< 'EOF'